davidralphlewis/davidralphlewis.github.io/_posts/2020-04-05-napowrimo-day-5-simulated.md

 Today's prompt was conspiracy theories from the Poetry at the time of being alone group.

 I was lucky enough to be on a couple of podcasts recently.
-I read my poem 'Failed Hypothesis<em>'</em> as part of <em>Dead Darlings</em>' open mic episode. <a href="http://feeds.soundcloud.com/stream/788981737-deaddarlingspod-episode-9-open-mic-special.mp3" target="_blank" rel="noopener noreferrer">Find that here.</a>
+I read my poem 'Failed Hypothesis<em>'</em> as part of <em>Dead Darlings</em>' open mic episode. <a href="http://feeds.soundcloud.com/stream/788981737-deaddarlingspod-episode-9-open-mic-special.mp3" >Find that here.</a>

-My <a href="https://davidralphlewis.co.uk/napowrimo-2020-day-2-i-only-went-to-a-psychic-for-an-ego-boost/" target="_blank" rel="noopener noreferrer">day two poem</a> for napowrimo, "I only went to a psychic for an ego boost" was read and analysed on the <em>Hack Sessions</em> podcast. <a href="https://traffic.libsyn.com/secure/hacksessionspodcast/COVID_-_16.mp3?dest-id=1129883" target="_blank" rel="noopener noreferrer">Find that here</a>.
+My <a href="/napowrimo-2020-day-2-i-only-went-to-a-psychic-for-an-ego-boost/">day two poem</a> for napowrimo, "I only went to a psychic for an ego boost" was read and analysed on the <em>Hack Sessions</em> podcast. <a href="https://traffic.libsyn.com/secure/hacksessionspodcast/COVID_-_16.mp3?dest-id=1129883">Find that here</a>.

 Thanks to both for featuring me.